OleksandrHryhoriev/music-app-2025/README.md

 - _library management to create new playlists and add favorite tracks (development is in progress)_;

 ## The application is designed with the modular flexibility to add a new music providers(such as Youtube, AppleMusic, etc.).

+## Please contact me to gain full access to the application using your Spotify account.